-The countertops in the kitchens and bathroom vanities are made of Caesarstone.
+The countertops in the kitchens are made of Caesarstone.
+The bathroom vanity coutertops are made of Corian.

 Always use a cutting board to protect your countertops when your prepare food.
 While minor scratches that can result from cutting food may not be noticeable at first, in time they will dull and mar the luster of the finish.